overlay-market/OIPs/notes/note-2.md

 \\[ \lim_{\epsilon \to 0} \mathrm{TC}\|_{B} (\epsilon) = \frac{x}{2} \cdot \frac{\Delta}{L} = \frac{y}{2} \cdot \frac{\Delta}{L} \\]

 for small changes in price per block.
-This relation constrains the maximum leverage we can offer for a TWAP market given the underlying liquidity in the pool and the time averaged over to calculate the TWAP.
+This relation gives rough constraints on the maximum leverage we can offer for a TWAP market given the underlying liquidity in the pool and the time averaged over to calculate the TWAP.

 ### Concrete Numbers